 The closing of this offering is not conditioned upon the consummation of the Acquisition (as defined herein), which, if consummated, will occur subsequent to the closing of this offering.
-If (i) the Acquisition is not consummated prior to March 31, 2022, (ii) the Purchase Agreement (as defined herein) is terminated at any time prior to March 31, 2022 (other than as a result of consummating the Acquisition) or (iii) we publicly announce at any time prior to March 31, 2022 that we will no longer pursue the consummation of the Acquisition, then we will be required to redeem all of the outstanding 2031 notes and 2051 notes pursuant to a special mandatory redemption at a redemption price equal to 101% of the aggregate principal amount of the 2031 notes and the 2051 notes, respectively, plus accrued and unpaid interest to, but excluding, the Special Mandatory Redemption Date (as defined herein).
-There is no escrow account for, or security interest in, the proceeds from the sales of the 2031 notes or the 2051 notes for the benefit of holders of the 2031 notes or the 2051 notes.
-The 2023 notes will not be subject to the special mandatory redemption provisions described above.
-See "Description of the notes-Special mandatory redemption."
+If (i) the Acquisition is not consummated prior to March 31, 2022, (ii) the Purchase Agreement (as defined herein) is terminated at any time prior to March 31, 2022 (other than as a result of consummating the Acquisition) or (iii) we publicly announce at any time prior to March 31, 2022 that we will no longer pursue the consummation of the Acquisition, then we will be required to redeem all of the outstanding 2031 notes and 2051 notes pursuant to a special mandatory redemption at a redemption price equal to 101% of the aggregate principal amount of the 2031 notes, respectively, plus accrued and unpaid interest to, but excluding, the Special Mandatory Redemption Date (as defined herein).
+There is no escrow account for, or security interest in, the proceeds from the sales of the 2031 notes or the 2051 notes or the 2051 notes.
+The 2023 notes will not be subject to the special mandatory redemption of the notes-Special mandatory redemption."